hackclub/hackclub/playbook/workshops/dodge/linear_player_movement.md

 We learned

-- what the `setup` function was used for
+- What the `setup` function was used for
-- what the `draw` function is used for
+- What the `draw` function is used for
-- how to change the sprite's x position with `sprite.position.x`
+- How to change the sprite's `x` position with `sprite.position.x`

 ## Next Up